INSIDEA

-LinkedIn Community Top Voice (Gold Badge) Is Over—Here’s How You Can Still Stand Out
+LinkedIn Top Voice Is Over But You Can Still Stand Out

 While this change may leave some contributors wondering what comes next, it also offers an opportunity to reflect on why the badge was so popular, how it added value, why it lost its significance, and what LinkedIn could do to bring it back more meaningfully.